 How do I get prescription medications?

-In most cases, you don’t have to leave your hotel to get prescription medications filled.
-Our mobile physicians carry some common prescription medications that can be dispensed in the hotel room.
-Another convenient option is Turner Drugs, a pharmacy just south of the Orlando tourist attractions area, Turner Drugs will deliver medications to the front desk of many of the local hotels (visit www.TurnerDrug.com for more information).
-Of course, if you prefer, you can go to a pharmacy instead.
+In many cases, you don’t have to leave your hotel to get prescription medications.
+Our mobile physicians usually carry a few common prescription medications that can be dispensed in the hotel room.
+Another convenient option is Turner Drugs, a pharmacy just south of the Orlando tourist attractions area.
+Turner Drugs can deliver medications to the front desk of many of the local hotels (visit www.TurnerDrug.com for more information).
+Of course, if you prefer, you can go to Turner Drugs, or any other pharmacy instead.

 Do you take medical insurance?

 We recommend that you call your insurance company first, to arrange guarantee of payment.
-If you provide your insurance company our website, they can see our prices for mobile doctor services, which are often lower than other options.
+If you refer your insurance company to our website “prices” page, they can see our charges for mobile doctor services, which are often lower than other options.
 They sometimes ask that you pay for the visit (with credit card or cash) and send them the information that we give you at the end of the visit, for potential reimbursement by them.

-We make mobile doctor calls to thousands of guests from all over the world, with hundreds of different types of insurance and a variety of complicated policies.
+We make mobile doctor calls to thousands of guests from all over the world, with hundreds of different types of insurance, and a variety of complicated policies.
 From our experience, most travel insurance companies will reimburse you for our hotel doctor services, especially since our prices are transparent and affordably capped.
-Some insurance companies prefer using a resort physician compared to other doctor house-call services, urgent care clinics, or hospital emergency rooms.
+Some travel insurance companies, and insurance assistance companies, prefer using our service compared to other doctor house-call services, urgent care clinics, or hospital emergency rooms.

 Group health insurance companies vary extensively in coverage and reimbursement.
-Some will reimburse you the entire amount, some will try not to reimburse you any, most are somewhere in between.
+Some will reimburse you the entire amount, some will try not to reimburse you any, and most are somewhere in between.
 Without a binding contract or formal guarantee of payment arranged with your insurance company before the appointment request, mobile doctor services will most likely be “out of network.”
-Without knowing your specific insurance policy wording, or the exact amount that your insurance company would “allow” for billing, or for reimbursement, it’s impossible to know.
-Please call your insurance company and talk to a representative before seeing a mobile doctor.
+So the exact amount that your insurance company would “allow” for billing or reimbursement would depend on your specific insurance policy wording.

-Our mobile doctors do not have binding agreements with insurance companies, so instead of billing insurance companies blindly (with no contract to hold them to for payment), we would need to accept payment by you in the room at the end of the visit (by credit card, debit card or cash), and then provide you with an itemized receipt and a record/encounter form (CPT and ICD-10 coded) designed for you to submit to your insurance company for reimbursement according to the details of your insurance policy.
+Therefore, unless arranged and confirmed with us ahead of time, our mobile doctors would need to accept payment by you in the room at the end of the visit (by credit card, debit card or cash), and then provide you with an itemized receipt and a record/encounter form (CPT and ICD-10 coded) designed for you to submit to your insurance company for reimbursement according to the details of your insurance policy.

 What payment methods do you accept?

-Our wireless secure encrypted Square credit/debit card readers accept Visa, MasterCard, American Express, and Discover, and can email or text an itemized receipt within seconds.
+Our wireless secure encrypted Square (www.squareup.com) credit/debit card chip readers accept Visa, MasterCard, American Express, and Discover, and can email or text an itemized receipt to you within seconds.
 We also accept cash (and provide change).